mhagnumdw/quarkus-vscode-java-test/README.md

 # quarkus-vscode-java-test

 Project to demonstrate that the coverage of tests annotated with `@QuarkusTest` (`GreetingResourceTest.java`) is not displayed in vscode, but the coverage of the other tests (`CollectionUtilsTest.java`) is displayed.
+On the maven command line the coverage is ok.

 Test coverage: